Search results for

 But what can I do?
 Is there a fix?

-If your screen is already burnt in, there’s not much that can be done to undo the damage.
+If your screen is already burnt in, there’s nothing you can really do to undo the damage.
 Some apps on the Play Store claim to reverse the problem.
 These will end up “burning” the rest of the screen to match the colors, which isn’t a real solution.

 There are several preventative measures to prolong the display’s lifetime: